ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 ## Objectives

-* Create a mobile project from Basic Swift starter kit.
+* Create a mobile project with Push Notifications and Mobile Analytics services from Basic Swift starter kit.
-* Add Push Notifications and Mobile Analytics services.
 * Obtain APNs credentials and configure Push Notifications service instance.
 * Download the code and setup client SDKs.
 * Instrumenting the app to use Mobile Analytics.